madibek/wp-ng-demo/README.md

 ## Configuration

+In the file `app.settings.ts`, the variable API_ENDPOINT must be set.
+Is usually "DOMAIN"/wp-json/ e.g. 'http://localhost:8888/wp-json/'.

 Create new components for your content types using `ng g c component-name`.

 Call the wp-link service into your new component.